10 Classic Movies,1 Amazing Weekend

-For this year's 'Something for Everybody' theme we've picked 10 films that have broad audience appeal and that included family friendly films.
-With so many great pictures to choose from no matter which films we picked we were certain to leave somebody's favorite off the list.
-By looking at a variety of Top 100 lists from IMDb, Rotten Tomatoes and the American Film Institute we were able to create a shortlist of movies that many people's all time favorites, and that film critics viewed as classics.
-I feel each film can stand on its own, but the 10 films together hopefully represent the breadth and depth of some of the best Hollywood has to offer.
+For this year's 'Something for Everybody' theme we've picked 10 films that have broad audience appeal and that also include a few family-friendly films.
+But with so many great pictures to choose from no matter which ones we picked we were sure to leave somebody's favorite off the list.
+By looking at a variety of Top 100 lists from IMDb, Rotten Tomatoes and the American Film Institute we were able to create a shortlist of movies that included many people's all time favorites, and that film critics viewed as classics.
+We feel each film can stand on its own, but the 10 films together hopefully represent the breadth and depth of some of the best Hollywood has to offer.

 - Friday, October 5th, Opening Night -